 If you think you found a bug, it is very important to report it.
 If the developers don’t know about what might be broken, they can’t fix it.
 So there you are at your computer trying to do something with GIMP and it freaks out at you.
 It can be a frightening experience at times.

-Below are different links into Bugzilla which show you lists of open and closed bugs.
-You can also search manually, but these links are often more convienient.
+Below are different links into GitLab which show you lists of open and closed bugs for GIMP itself, its user manual or its website.
+You can search manually, but these links are often a convenient start.
 With the help of the lists below you should be able to see if the bug you have found has already been reported.

 If it has been reported, and you can give more information, please add a comment with the additional information!